 What Breaks a Fast?

 Strictly speaking: any amount of calories, no matter how small, disrupts the fasting process.
 If you’re following your intermittent fasting plan to the letter, that means no calories, whatsoever, for the entirety of your fasting window.
-And while some say it is possible to preserve the benefits of intermittent fasting—burning fat for fuel, controlled blood sugar levels, etc.—it is not generally recommended to consume anything other than a few select beverages during the fasting window.
+In order to preserve the benefits of intermittent fasting—burning fat for fuel, controlled blood sugar levels, etc. 1 —it is not generally recommended to consume anything other than a few select beverages during the fasting window.

 What Can You Drink While Fasting?